 Psychology Doctoral Dissertation Defense: Brittany Boyd

-Friday, June 10, 2022 at 12:00pm
+Friday, June 10, 2022 12pm to 2pm

 Perceptions And Risk: The Role of Education, Body Image, Partner Availability, And Condom Negotiation on Educated Black Women’s Sexual Risk-Taking Behaviors